smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOMinBackgroundQos-Description-Begin -->
 <!-- Description-Source-DDF-Forced -->
-Specifies the minimum download QoS (Quality of Service or speed) in KiloBytes/sec for background downloads.
-This policy affects the blending of peer and HTTP sources.
-Delivery Optimization complements the download from the HTTP source to achieve the minimum QoS value set.
-The default value is 20480 (20 MB/s).
+Specifies the minimum download QoS (Quality of Service) in KiloBytes/sec for background downloads.
 <!-- DOMinBackgroundQos-Description-End -->

 <!-- DOMinBackgroundQos-Editable-Begin -->